harness/developer-hub/docs/platform/13_Templates/create-a-remote-stage-template.md

    ![](./static/create-a-remote-stage-template-89.png)

 8. In **Repository**, select your repository.
 If your repository isn't listed, enter its name. ​Create the repository in Git before entering it in Select Repository.
 Harness does not create the repository for you.​
 9. In **Git Branch**, select your branch.
-If your branch isn't listed, enter its name since only a select few branches are filled here.Create the branch in your repository before entering it in Git Branch.
+If your branch isn't listed, enter its name since only a select few branches are filled here.
+Create the branch in your repository before entering it in Git Branch.
 Harness does not create the branch for you.​​
 10. ​Harness auto-populates the **YAML Path**.
 You can change this path and the file name.
 11. Select **Start**.​​